-NOTE: Each of the above noted certifications is required for all developments receiving an allocation of tax credits at least through the end of the building's fifteen (15) year compliance period.
+NOTE: Each of the above noted certifications is required for all developments receiving an allocation of tax credits at least throughPaf the end of the building's fifteen (15) year compliance period.
 Additional certifications may be required of developments during their Extended Use Periods.

-In addition to reviewing these certifications, MHC will conduct on-site inspections of all buildings in each affordable housing development and, at a minimum, review the tenant income certification, the documentation supporting such certification, and the rent record for these units at least once every three (3) years for at least twenty percent (20%) of a development's affordable units.
+In addition to reviewing these certifications, MHC will conduct on-site inspections of all buildings in each affordable housing development and, at a minimum, review the tenant income certification, the documentation supporting such certification, and the rent record for these units at least once every three (3) years for a minimum of the lesser of 1) twenty percent (20%) of the project's low income units or the minimum unit sample size in the Minimum Unit Sample Size Reference Chart.
 In addition, MHC will conduct an inspection of all buildings placed in service in a development after January 1, 2001 by the end of the second calendar year following the year the last building in the property is placed in service.
 At its sole option, MHC may give an owner reasonable notice that an inspection will occur so that the owner may assemble the appropriate records.